-Yakima has a population of about 100,000, a majority of which are white or Hispanic, and is a very medically underserved community.
-This means there is great exposure to complex pathology while also making a real impact in patient’s lives.
+Yakima has a population of about 250,000, a majority of which are either white or Hispanic, and is a medically underserved urban community.
+As a result residents are exposed to complex pathology while also making a real impact in patient’s lives.

 Do you have a night float system?